samarth1rao/knapsack/algorithms/10-geneticalgorithm/README.md

 #### Repairing Invalid Solutions

 The Python code penalises overweight individuals by assigning them a fitness of 0.
-Our C++ implementation includes a `repairIndividual` function that instead iteratively removes items randomly till the weight is valid.
+Our C++ implementation includes a `Individual::repair` function that instead iteratively removes items randomly till the weight is valid.
 This allows solutions to propagate between generations, as it otherwise becomes increasingly likely for individuals to get overweight from random initialisation and mutations with large `N`.

 #### Efficient Tournament Selection